. Driver License Services

 *Please make sure the name on your social security document matches the name you have or wish to have on your Driver's License*

-- Residential Address (not post office box)
+- Residential Address (must be a Florida residential address, not post office box)

 - Florida vehicle registration or title